-Code of Ethics: the code of ethics approved by the board of directors of De' Longhi S.p.A., in its updated version, on 12 May 2014.
+Code of Ethical Conduct: the code of ethical conduct approved by the board of directors of De' Longhi S.p.A., in its updated version, on 31 July 2018.

 Board of Auditors/Board of Statutory Auditors: the board of statutory auditors of De' Longhi S.p.A.
 Board/Board of Directors: the board of directors of De' Longhi S.p.A.

 Issuer/Company/De' Longhi: De' Longhi S.p.A., with registered office in Treviso, Via Lodovico Seitz 47.

-Financial year: the financial year 2017.
+Financial year: the financial year 2018.